steverozen/single-cell-2026/install-R-etc.md

 ### IMPORTANT: This may take over an hour.
 You must do this before the workshop

 Send email to sr110@duke.edu if you have problems.
-I will also check email over the weekend.

 Please let me know if you find errors in these instructions.